syncfusion-content/flutter-docs/Flutter/linear-gauge/linear-gauge-axis.md

 The 'borderColor' and 'borderWidth' properties of 'axisTrackStyle' allows to set a border to the axis track.

-The below code snippet sets a boder to the axis track.
+The below code snippet sets a border to the axis track.

 {% highlight dart %}